DennisonBechis/Crime_Capstone/README.md

 ## Data

 The data was obtained from the city of Boulder's webpage at [site](https://bouldercolorado.gov/open-data/department/police).
 The data was formatted as a CSV with 7 columns and 35,000 rows.
 The data was in good condition with the exception of about 200 rows.
-These rows has mislabeled street address making these columns invalid.
+These rows had missing street numbers or mispelled address's.

 | Column Names  | Description   |
 | ------------- | ------------- |